 Instructions

-- Peel and deveine the shrimp, then finely chop them for even distribution throughout the mixture.
+- Peel and deveine the shrimp, then finely chop them so they mix evenly throughout.

-- Finely chop or mince the garlic, onion, scallions, and carrot.
-Use a food processor, if available, to speed up this process and yield really fine pieces for an even better texture.
-If there's any excess juice, be sure to discard it to maintain the consistency of the meatballs.
+- Finely chop the garlic, onion, scallions, and carrot.
+If available, use a food processor to speed up this process and yield really fine pieces for an even better texture.
+Discard any excess juice to maintain the consistency of the meatballs.

 - In a bowl, combine the ground meat, shrimp, garlic, onion, carrot, scallions, egg, cornstarch, salt, pepper, and fish sauce.
 Use your clean hand and combine them well.